nicholasjclark/physalia-forecasting-course/README.md

 ```

 ### INSTALLING AND CHECKING STAN
 Compiling a Stan program requires a modern C++ compiler and the GNU Make build utility (a.k.a. “gmake”).
-The correct versions of these tools to use will vary by operating system, but unfortunately most standard Windows and MacOS X machines do not come with them installed by default.
-For both `mvgam` and `brms`, *it is highly recommended that you use the `Cmdstan` backend*, with the `cmdstanr` interface, rather than using `rstan`.
+The correct versions of these tools to use will vary by operating system, but unfortunately most standard Windows and MacOS X machines do not come with them installed by default. **For all `mvgam` and `brms` functionalities to work properly, please ensure you have at least version 2.29 of Stan installed**.
+The GitHub development versions of `rstan` and `CmdStan` are currently several versions ahead of this, and both of these development versions are stable.
+For our purposeses, either interface will work, however **it is highly recommended that you use the `Cmdstan` backend, with the `cmdstanr` interface, rather than using `rstan`**.

+The first step to installing Stan is to update your C++ toolchain so that you can compile models correctly.
 [There are detailed instructions by the Stan team on how to ensure you have the correct C++ toolchain to compile models](https://mc-stan.org/docs/cmdstan-guide/installation.html#cpp-toolchain), so please refer to those and follow the steps that are relevant to your own machine.
 Once you have the correct C++ toolchain, you'll need to install `Cmdstan` and the relevant R pacakge interface.
 First install the R package by running the following command in a fresh R environment:

 ```{r install, eval=FALSE}
 install.packages("cmdstanr", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))